MicrosoftDocs/mixed-reality/mixed-reality-docs/typography.md

 Since mixed reality involves three-dimensional depth, it is not always easy to communicate the size of the font.
 For the user's comfort, two meters is the optimal distance for placing holograms.
 We can use this distance as a basis to find the optimal font size.

 As you can expect, type sizes that we use on a PC or a tablet device (typically between 12–32pt) look quite small at a distance of 2 meters.
 It depends on the characteristics of each font, but in general, the recommended minimum type size for legibility without stroke vibration is around 30pt.
-If your app is supposed to be used at a closer distance, smaller type sizes could be used. **The point size is based on the Unity's 3D Text Mesh and UI Text.
+Larger font size is necessary when rendering text on a light background.
+If the content is supposed to be displayed at a closer distance, smaller type sizes could be used.

+**The point size is based on the Unity's 3D Text Mesh and UI Text.
+For the detailed metrics and scaling factors, please refer to [Text in Unity](text-in-unity.md).**

+## Text for the near interaction range in HoloLens 2

+For the content displayed in the direct hand interaction range(45cm), minimum recommended font size is 0.4°-0.5° in visual angle.
+It is equivalent to the height of 0.3-0.4cm and 11pt in Unity Text.
+However, to secure comfortable legibility, the visual angle of 0.65°-0.8°(~0.6cm height) and 18pt in Unity Text is recommended.

+**The point size is based on the Unity's 3D Text Mesh and UI Text.
 For the detailed metrics and scaling factors, please refer to [Text in Unity](text-in-unity.md).**

 ## Resources
 * [Segoe fonts](http://download.microsoft.com/download/1/B/C/1BCF071A-78EE-4968-ACBE-15461C274B61/Segoe%20fonts%20v1705.zip)